ittekiou/EgQE/docs/articles/HEG-16_Syntactic-Definition-of-Support.md

 Only when bound does support become defined.
 ```

-Without SO, difference has no locus.
+Without SO, difference has no locus of relation.
 Without RZ, difference is not syntactically constituted.

 ---